tigerbeetle/tigerbeetle/docs/operating/docker.md

 ## Image

-The Docker image is available from the Github Container Registry:
+The Docker image is available from the GitHub Container Registry:

 <https://github.com/tigerbeetle/tigerbeetle/pkgs/container/tigerbeetle>